Vertex Pharmaceuticals (VRTX) Q2 2017 Results - Earnings Call Transcript

 Jeffrey M. Leiden, M.D., Ph.D. - Vertex Pharmaceuticals, Inc.

 Nice to hear your voice again on the call.
 So, I'll take both of those questions.
-So CTP-656, as you remember, is (25:50) ivacaftor and the rationale there was to potentially get to a once-a-day regimen – triple regimen because both VX-659 and VX-445 are consistent with once-daily dosing from what we know now about their PK.
+So CTP-656, as you'll remember, is deuterated ivacaftor and the rationale there was to potentially get to a once-a-day regimen – triple regimen because both VX-659 and VX-445 are consistent with once-daily dosing from what we know now about their PK.
 And of course, tezacaftor is consistent with once-daily dosing.
 Whereas ivacaftor, KALYDECO, is not.
 It's a twice-a-day regimen.

-And so, we're very pleased to close the transaction.
+And so, we're very pleased to have closed the transaction.
 We've already been actually working very hard on incorporating this molecule into a triple.
-It's a little early for me to give you a precise date but if you ask me, could we come up with the triple regimen containing CTP-656 that was once a day and began a pivotal trial in 2018, I'd say the answer from what I know today is likely yes.
+It's a little early for me to give you a precise date but if you ask me, could we come up with a triple regimen containing CTP-656 that was once a day and begin a pivotal trial in 2018, I'd say the answer from what I know today is likely yes.

 I want to emphasize that we're not going to wait for that certainly.
-It is our intention to get the best regimen to patients as quickly as possible, and so, the first regimen and almost certainly, we'll use ivacaftor, KALYDECO, and be twice-a-day regimen and we'll follow that likely with a once-a-day regimen, and we also have the opportunity to bridge back later to substitute in the ivacaftor.
+It is our intention to get the best regimen to patients as quickly as possible, and so, the first regimen almost certainly will use ivacaftor, KALYDECO, and be a twice-a-day regimen and we'll follow that likely with a once-a-day regimen, and we also have the opportunity to bridge back later to substitute in the ivacaftor.

-All of that is used to require some discussion with regulators and it also requires a little more data on our part.
+All of that as you say requires some discussion with regulators and it also requires a little more data on our part.
 We're certainly not going to jump into a Phase 3 trial of the ivacaftor until we have enough efficacy, safety, tolerability and PK data to make sure that we know the dose and we know how to put it together with the other agents.
 But again, we think that's a relatively short journey and that we could have such a regimen in pivotals next year.

 And then, your second question...